majkg/UnrealWindowsMessageListenerModule/README.md

 This module provides functionality for handling Windows messages in Unreal Engine projects.
 It includes tools for processing, filtering, and managing Windows messages efficiently.

 ## Introduction
 The `WindowsMessageListener` module is ideal for developers who need to interact with low-level Windows messages in their Unreal Engine projects.
-It is particularly useful for:
+It is useful for:
 - Integrating custom hardware or input devices.
 - Handling system-level events such as power state changes or device connections.
 - Implementing advanced user interactions that require direct access to Windows messages.